komljen/uchiwa/README.md

     # Start Docker container.
 It will listen on port 3000 by default
     docker run -d -p 3000:3000 -v ~/uchiwa-config:/config uchiwa/uchiwa

+### Multinode deployment with SaltStack

+To run Sensu server with Uchiwa dashboard and multiple clients use SaltStack automated deployment.
+More information about deployment procedure [here.](https://github.com/komljen/sensu-salt)

+For testing on 3 VMs locally use Vagrant.

 ## Configuration
 ### sensu
 - `name` - String: Name of the Sensu API (used as datacenter name).
 If empty, a random one will be generated.